TransFace++: Rethinking the Face Recognition Paradigm with a Focus on Accuracy, Efficiency, and Security: Proposed Approach

-To address the aforementioned issues, a novel patch-level data augmentation strategy named Dominant Patch Amplitude Perturbation (\textbf{DPAP}) is proposed for the ViTs-based FR backbone.
-The main steps of the strategy are: (1) First, we insert an SE module $\mathcal{S}$ at the output of the transformer encoder $\mathcal{F}$, and utilize the scaling factors generated by $\mathcal{S}$ to find out the top-$K$ patches (\ie, \textbf{dominant patches}) of the original image $x$ that contribute the most to the final prediction.
+The main steps of the DPAP strategy are: (1) First, we insert an SE module $\mathcal{S}$ into the output of the transformer encoder $\mathcal{F}$, and utilize the scaling factors generated by $\mathcal{S}$ to find out the top-$K_{0}$ patches (\emph{i.e.}, \textbf{dominant patches}) of the original image $x$ that contribute the most to the final prediction.
 (2) Second, we employ a linear mixing mechanism to randomly perturb the amplitude information of these dominant patches.
 (3) Finally, we feed the reconstructed image $\widetilde{x}$ into our TransFace model for supervised training.